Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/README.md

 Blocks on the other hand are re-usable components for the new Gutenberg editor.
 They allow users to build complex layouts and content structures in a modular and reusable way.
-Here's a brief explanation of how blocks work:
+Below is an explanation of how blocks work.

+Take note of the fact that not all themes you have installed fully support blocks.
+The basic behavior of our plugin often relates to core functions in WooCommerce and/or the themes.
+If the theme does not support blocks, you also need to ensure that this is not the main problem.

 ### Reusable Components with Attributes